Prejudice Can Lead to Negative Outcomes

 Conversion Therapy is Ineffective and Dangerous

 While several Florida cities and counties have already taken up the initiative to ban conversion therapy, more leadership is needed from the state.
-Local bans only protect children inside city or county lines, leaving the health and safety of the state’s children up to location and chance.
+Local bans only protect children inside city or county lines.
+Some of these bans are no longer enforceable as a few court rulings have overturned them.
 Leadership at the state level is necessary to ensure that children across the state are kept safe from the harms of this dangerous practice.
 Legislation that would have prohibited licensed health practitioners and counselors across the state from practicing conversion therapy on minors has been filed but never scheduled for a consecutive 5 years.

 Vulnerable to Commercial Sexual Exploitation

 The discrimination that this group often receives – from family, peers, neighbors, institutions, employers and others – makes them exceptionally vulnerable to entry into the commercial sex market.
 The majority of children who are victims of sex trafficking come from households in which they feel unsafe or have experienced some kind of trauma.
 While it is perceived that the majority of sex trafficking victims are female, an increasing number are boys who identify as LGBTQ+.

 Experiences of mistreatment and discrimination can have permanent, harmful effects on the mental and physical health of LGBTQ+ youth.
 Policymakers must work to create multi-faceted initiatives that understand and give compassionate support to this vulnerable population.